Geodan/fill-holes-pointcloud/README.rst

 bounding_shape : str or Polygon
     A shape defined by a polygon WKT string or a shapely Polygon.
     No sythetic points will be added outside this shape.
-Default: None
+Default: None height_clustering : bool
+    Option to cluster the triangles based on height using a KDE to prevent triangles at different heights from ending up in the same polygon.
+Default: False kde_bandwidth : float
+    The bandwidth of the kernel during kernal density estimation for clustering.
+Default: 0.05 suppress_qhull_errors : bool
+    If set to true an empty array will be returned when qhull raises an error when creating the delaunay triangulation.

 Returns
 -------